WKlee0607/WKlee0607.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S.  with Double Majors in Astronomy and Space Science, and Software Convergence, KyungHee University, 2025

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Research Intern
   * GitHub University
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users